clunion/shardoverse/README.md

 	 rustup component add clippy

 # Reading Material --> start here
 Now Rust compiler and some tools and libraries should be ready to use.
 To get into Rust itself, the following resoources can be used.

-While the Rust Programming language ithe *THE BOOK* and is written in a way that encourages to read it from start to end, it is also possible to just read the fist chapters, and then start picking topics what and when they are needed.
+While *The Rust Programming Language* is the **THE BOOK** and is written in a way that encourages to read it from start to end, it is also possible to just read the first few chapters, and then start picking topics when they are needed.

 ### Books on Rust itself
  * [`The Rust Programming Language`](https://doc.rust-lang.org/book/) Here we start: The source of truth regarding Rust, for learning step by step, or in a selective manner.
 It is probably a good idea to read at least this book completely prior to naming oneself a new Rustacean.